moka-guys/soteria/README.md

 ## Illumina SampleSheets

 Validates uploaded samplesheet and places it in the right location.
+The samplesheet is only uploaded if it passes all checks.
+Displays the results of the checks to the user.

 ## Running the webapp
 ### Development mode